 Often three generations live together in a longhouse with three rooms, with a Do Puran – the kitchen – at the back outside but covered.
 They keep dry woods on the top shelf of the three-level kitchen shelf as a backup on a rainy day.
 As one might expect, the Dunsan make excellent rice wines, using their own yeast.

 This ethnic and cultural group is sometimes better known as the Sea Gypsies of Borneo.
-A tribe of sea traders and horse riders, the Bajau came to Sabah about 500 years ago from the Sulawesi in the Philippines and were among the first tribes to have a monotheistic religion, converting from animism to Islam.
+A tribe of sea traders and horse riders, the Bajau came to Sabah about 500 years ago from the Sulawesi in Indonesia and were among the first tribes to have a monotheistic religion, converting from animism to Islam.

 On land, the Bajau are known for their equestrian ways; their houses consist of two levels, with the horses living under the one-storey high hut and the family living above.
 The interior is decorated in colorful, intricate fabrics with bedrooms for the parents, children, a prayer room, and a big living room where they can entertain guests.

 At sea the Sea Gypsies of Borneo have gained fame in the Western world for their unique way of life, from their stilt house, unique boats (lepa-lepa), and with some able to hold their breath for an almost superhuman amount of time – claimed to be more than five minutes.

 The word Murut might mean ‘hill people’, but this infamous tribe of northern Borneo is best known for their headhunting habit – and no, not in a human resources sort of way.
 It was customary for Murut men to cut off the head of defeated enemies and to bring them back as a trophy.
 In fact, heads were once a quintessential dowry for the Muruts.
 It was believed that cutting the head off gave them power.
 The hair of the victims was also braided to be hung as an accessory on swords.